commoncrawl/news-crawl/README.md

 # NEWS-CRAWL

-Crawler for news feeds based on [StormCrawler](http://stormcrawler.net).
+Crawler for news based on [StormCrawler](https://stormcrawler.net).
 Produces WARC files to be stored as part of the [Common Crawl](https://commoncrawl.org/).
 The data is hosted as [AWS Open Data Set](https://registry.opendata.aws/) – if you want to use the data and not the crawler software please read [the announcement of the news dataset](https://commoncrawl.org/2016/10/news-dataset-available/).

 Prerequisites
 ------------

-* Install Elasticsearch 7.3.0 (ev. also Kibana)
+* Install Elasticsearch 7.5.0 (ev. also Kibana)
 * Install Apache Storm 1.2.3
 * Clone and compile [StormCrawler](https://github.com/DigitalPebble/storm-crawler) with `mvn clean install`
 * Start Elasticsearch and Storm